edwinunger/edwinunger.github.io/_posts/2015-03-13-c6-stereotype-threat.md

 ---
 layout: post
-title:  "(Stereotype) ThreatDown"
+title:  "Stereotype Threat(Down)"
 date:   2015-03-13
 categories: blog
 ---

 <h3>Cultural Blog 5: Stereotype Threat</h3>
 <br/>
 As a young, healthy, middle-class, American white male, I've got a lot going for me.
 Like, a lot a lot.
 I don't really have anything to complain about.
 But I'm going to try anyway.
-This is the (Stereotype) ThreatDown.
+This is the Stereotype Threat(Down).
 <br/>
 <br/>
 <center><img src="http://billsandbrews.com/wp-content/uploads/2014/02/COLBERT_PIC.png" /></center>